- Why Does Price Matter When You're a Tutor?

 What Effect Does Your Location Have On Your Rate System?

 Across Canada, tutoring rates differ based on several factors.
 Consider the socio-economic level of the area where you teach.
-If it is in one of the top five populated cities in Canada – Toronto, Vancouver, Montreal, Calgary or Ottawa, the affluence base and the number of student’s present will affect supply & demand.
+If it is in one of the top five populated cities in Canada – Toronto, Vancouver, Montreal, Calgary or Ottawa, the affluence base and the number of student’s presence will affect supply & demand.

 Teachers who assist students across the country do not have a very wide gap in their pricing from Halifax to Victoria.
 In many ways, it takes into consideration the standard of living in each place.